About Tranquil Garden Urban Homestead

 In the spring of 2017, I registered the domain tranquilgarden.ca and got busy writing and creating valuable content.
 In October 2018, Tranquil Garden as it was initially named, underwent a name change to Tranquil Garden Urban Homestead and the focus of the blog has changed to articles that focus on my journey to create more self-sufficiency on my 1/8 acre urban property.

 - No annoying ads in the middle of the blog posts.
 You know those sites: you can’t actually read the article because every paragraph or two there is an ad peddling products that have absolutely nothing to do with gardening.
-If you do ever see an ad on this site it will be in the sidebar or a sponsored post so as not to ruin the reading experience.
+Ads are in the sidebar or the footer so as not to ruin the reading experience.

 - Detailed how-tos with step-by-step instructions.
-My background in information technology (ie. computers) has given me many years of experience writing technical documentation.
+My background in information technology (ie. computers) has given me many years of experience writing technical documentation for audiences with different knowledge from beginner, to intermediate, to advanced.
 The result is that you should be able to follow along and get similar results.

 - The unique challenge of producing food in a small urban space.
 I’m on 1/8 acre, but am still able to grow a large crop of vegetables, fruit and still have some room for ornamental flowers (although that may change to more edible flowers).